CDCs for planning and building approval

 - the proposed development fully complies with the specific requirements and criteria for complying development in the Environmental Planning and Assessment Act and Regulations and the relevant planning instrument (SEPP or LEP)

-- the proposal complies with the Building Code of Australia (BCA) and relevant Australian Standards
+- the proposal complies with the National Construction Code - Building Code of Australia (BCA) and relevant Australian Standards

 If the proposed work does not satisfy all of the criteria specified, a Development Application must be submitted to and approved by Council and a Construction Certificate (CC) must also be obtained for any building works.